Longtail boat tour of Bor Thor – in search of the Big Headed Ghost

 I am enjoying the long-tail boat trip

-Once back to the longtail boat, we were taken to an exciting trip through Tahm Lod Tai, a cave beneath a limestone hill flowing through narrow passages.
-This cave has amazing stalactites and stalagmites and is only navigable during low tide.
-The boat gently glided through the cave at slow pace and gave us enough time to observe in silence this miracle of nature.
+Upon returning to the longtail boat, we embarked on an exhilarating journey through Tahm Lod Tai, a cave nestled beneath a limestone hill, characterized by narrow passageways.
+Laden with awe-inspiring stalactites and stalagmites, this cave is navigable only during low tide.
+Our boat glided serenely through the cavern, affording us ample time to silently marvel at this marvel of nature.

 Share This